furkancan0/event-driven-microservices-kafka-outbox/README.md

 * Events are first stored in an outbox table within the same transaction as the business data.
 * A scheduled or transactional Event Relay later publishes those events to Kafka.
 * Guarantees atomic database writes and event consistency.
-This pattern removes the risk of lost events and ensures data synchronization between services (e.g., Order → Inventory, Order → Notification).
+This pattern removes the risk of lost events and ensures data synchronization between services (e.g., Order → Catalog, Order → Notification).

 🔄 Kafka Event-Driven Architecture